SaaS Economics

 Cloud infrastructure cost is the second.
 A usage-priced platform’s COGS scales with customer activity, so its margin reflects how much compute sits between revenue and the customer.
 That is precisely the Adobe-versus-Snowflake gap: one barely touches infrastructure per marginal customer, the other rides on it.

 The operator discipline is to read margin by segment, not in aggregate.
 The blended line is an average of several different businesses, and averages hide the business you actually need to understand.
+This is the same reason a single blended margin can disguise customer-concentration risk, a filing-level read covered in customer concentration risk in SaaS filings.

 Methodology: how to read a margin gap